MohamedGAmin/Arabic-NameVerification/README.md

 ## Overview
 This is an Arabic name verification project where Character-Level LSTM for real and fake name classifcation was used.

 The name given should be first, middle and last names written in arabic letters seprated by spaces.
 Then the model will detect if this name is a real name with high confidence, a real name with low confidence or a fake name.
+The model also consider the the basic structure of the full name, which is middle and last name shouln't be a feminine name.
+So another gender classification model was used to make sure that the middle and the last names are masculine.

 The project consists of the following parts: